pixelamp1/pixelamp1.github.io/readme.md

-hello, click on some of the time wasters below to get started.

-(p.s. since im too lazy to sort a-z, just use ctrl+f to search for games, and if it doesnt show up,  lmk.)
+since im too lazy to sort a-z, just use ctrl+f to search for games, and if it doesnt show up, click on the other sites link and use another site, if that doesn't work for you, let me know

 [cookie clicker](https://pixelamp-isgay.github.io/projects/cookie-clicker/)
 [friday night funkin'](https://pixelamp-isgay.github.io/projects/fnf/)